I start things. That's where the fun is

 Martin Riber Andersen

-I started at LEGO at twenty.
+I started at LEGO at twenty-one.
 No degree, no plan.

 What came out of that period, LEGO Star Wars and Bionicle, helped pull the company out of a financial crisis it might not have survived.
 I know that now.
 At the time it just felt like work.
 A lot of people have claimed their share of that success since.
 That's fine.
 It was a long time ago.
 I was there.